Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 Welcome to the Portuguese Silver Coast!
 Between Lisbon and Porto, this large coastal area is home to some of the most beautiful places in Portugal.

 It goes from the coastal regions of the districts of Aveiro, then Coimbra, until Leiria.
 So it’s the western coast of Portugal in the Central Region.
-It has a length of approximately 240 km (150 miles) and is known for the rough sea and big waves.
+It has a length of approximately 240 km (150 miles) and is known for its rough sea and big waves.

 Living on the Silver Coast is a great choice for expats in Portugal.
 Especially for those looking for a sea view and less expensive yet peaceful areas.